Bucaramanga, Colombia

 When we asked people about industries and career opportunities in Bucaramanga, they reponded:

 "Foreigners in Bucaramanga often find employment as English teachers in language schools or private institutions.
 Some also work in the tourism industry, serving as tour guides or hotel staff.
 There are also opportunities in the field of international business, particularly for those with skills in import/export or international relations.
 Additionally, some foreigners work in the healthcare sector, especially those with medical or nursing degrees.
 Others may find work in non-governmental organizations, working on various social, environmental or community development projects.
-Lastly, a number of foreigners in Bucaramanga are self-employed, running their own businesses such as restaurants, cafes, or online enterprises," wrote a member in Bucaramanga.
+Lastly, a number of foreigners in Bucaramanga are self-employed, running their own businesses such as restaurants, cafes, or online enterprises," remarked one expat living in Bucaramanga, Colombia.

 What is life like in Bucaramanga?